 We do this through the traditional practices of Rongoā Māori by:

 having a safe and supporting space for healing to take place

 demonstrating the use of healing plants found around the whare

 We apply the principles of:

 Strengthening relationships by creating supportive opportunities for wāhine to develop and preserve their knowledge and skills in traditional Māori healing and arts;

 Restoring kaitiakitanga and responsibilities of te taiao with mātauranga Māori and its use in indigenous biodiversity management

 Providing nourishment through wānanga with the guidance of our kaupapa

-Moving and binding together as one roopu for the care and aroha of Papatūānuku and her descendents
+Moving and weaving together as one roopu, for the care and aroha of Papatūānuku and her descendants.